 His 4.63 dribble attempts per game make him a good option for receiving Lorenzo Insigne’s through balls and crosses.
 Due to the overcrowded box in these situations, the centre-forwards needs to have good control over the ball and strong work under pressure so he can escape the pressure.
 Solid dribbling skills and confidence on the ball could help in that.
 Compared to him, Milik has a more direct approach and doesn’t rely on dribbling, proved by his 1.79 dribbles on average.

 The other difference is that Milik is more centrally oriented, and even his movement back is more limited to the central areas.
 Whilst Belotti goes out wide too and tries to provide passing options for his teammates and exploit from different areas.

-The Polish player has also scored nine goals so far in the season, but Belotti’s flexibility and movement allow him to be a good support for his teammates as well.
+The Polish player has also scored nine goals so far in the season, but Belotti’s flexibility and movement allow him to be good support for his teammates as well.

-Bouanga is not the obvious choice for Napoli’s attack, and that is mainly due to the variety of position he is used at Saint-Étienne.
+Bouanga is not the obvious choice for Napoli’s attack, and that is mainly due to the variety of positions he is used at Saint-Étienne.
 He is a 25 years old versatile player, who has played in the role of winger, attacking midfielder, centre-forward and centre-midfielder.
 What makes him a good option though is his consistent solid performance, despite his change of position.
 Saint-Étienne were in a similar position as Torino in Ligue 1.
 There was a chance of them being relegated, but as the league came to an end prematurely they finished 17th.
-The bad news are that Bouanga is still rumoured to part ways with them, looking for a better chance for growth and his future will become clear in the summer.
+The bad news is that Bouanga is still rumoured to part ways with them, looking for a better chance for growth and his future will become clear in the summer.

 How he could fit?